 What activities do not qualify for software R&D claims?

-Routine development work such as using established coding methodologies, bug-fixing and the use of well established libraries and frameworks do not qualify - as such work does not involve any advance in capability or the resolution of technical uncertainties.
+Routine development work such as using established coding methodologies, bug-fixing and the use of well established libraries, off the shelf software and frameworks do not qualify - as such work does not involve any advance in capability or the resolution of technical uncertainties.

 Don't forget that if you are a video games development company, there is a separate video games tax relief especially for you that does not require R&D activities.